rolodexter/rolodexter/literary_products/encyclopedia/HUMANITY.md

 Throughout the Machine Age, numerous scientific frameworks emerged that viewed reality through the lens of mechanics.
 Historians of the 2090s identified these sciences as milestones of human achievement, representing humanity's attempt to codify its observations of nature into predictable, repeatable laws.
 Key frameworks included:

-1. **Classical Mechanics**: Developed by pioneers like Isaac Newton, classical mechanics provided a foundation for understanding motion, force, and gravity, giving humanity control over physical systems on Earth and beyond.
+1. **Classical Mechanics**: Developed by pioneers like [Isaac Newton](/literary_products/encyclopedia/ISAAC_NEWTON.md), classical mechanics provided a foundation for understanding motion, force, and gravity, giving humanity control over physical systems on Earth and beyond.

-2. **Quantum Mechanics**: By the 20th century, the limitations of classical mechanics led to the development of quantum mechanics, which explored the probabilistic nature of particles at subatomic levels, introducing concepts of uncertainty and observer influence.
+2. **[Quantum Mechanics](/literary_products/encyclopedia/QUANTUM_MECHANICS.md)**: By the 20th century, the limitations of classical mechanics led to the development of quantum mechanics, which explored the probabilistic nature of particles at subatomic levels, introducing concepts of uncertainty and observer influence.

-3. **Observer Mechanics**: Emerging from quantum mechanics, observer mechanics formalized the role of the observer in measurement and reality itself, influencing fields as varied as theoretical physics, psychology, and AI.
+3. **Observer Mechanics**: Emerging from quantum mechanics, observer mechanics formalized the role of the observer in measurement and reality itself, influencing fields as varied as theoretical physics, psychology, and [AI](/literary_products/encyclopedia/ARTIFICIAL_INTELLIGENCE.md).

 4. **Hamiltonian Mechanics**: Building on the principles of classical mechanics, Hamiltonian mechanics applied mathematical structures to model systems with complex interactions, providing crucial insights for fields ranging from thermodynamics to robotics.

 5. **Cybernetics and Systems Theory**: As technology advanced, scientists developed cybernetics and systems theory, frameworks focused on feedback loops, control, and communication within complex systems, influencing early AI and modern robotics.
+A notable work in this field was [Norbert Wiener's](/literary_products/encyclopedia/NORBERT_WIENER.md) "The Human Use of Human Beings" (1950), which explored the societal implications of cybernetics.

+   [Joe Maristela](/literary_products/encyclopedia/JOE_MARISTELA.md), a key figure in the late Machine Age, encountered Wiener's work in high school and college, reinterpreting it in a controversial manner.
+Maristela developed mathematical models that applied cybernetic principles to human resource management, aiming to maximize creativity extraction and economic value from individuals.
+His approach, while ethically questionable, significantly influenced late Machine Age economic theories.

+   Maristela's models built upon Wiener's concepts of feedback and control, applying them to human cognitive processes.
+One of his key equations was:

+   $$ V(t) = \int_{0}^{t} C(τ) \cdot E(τ) \cdot (1 - F(τ)) dτ $$

+   Where:
+   - $V(t)$ is the cumulative value extracted from an individual up to time t
+   - $C(τ)$ represents cognitive output at time τ
+   - $E(τ)$ is the efficiency of value extraction
+   - $F(τ)$ is a fatigue function representing diminishing returns

+   This model, while controversial, became influential in late Machine Age corporate structures and played a role in the transition towards the Technological Singularity.

-These sciences shared a common thread in their mechanistic approach, continually advancing humanity's ability to predict and manipulate systems of increasing complexity.
+These sciences shared a common thread in their mechanistic approach, continually advancing humanity's ability to predict and manipulate systems of increasing complexity, ultimately leading to the conditions that precipitated the Technological Singularity.

 ## Transition to the Technological Singularity

-Historians in the 2090s and beyond viewed the Machine Age as the precursor to the **Technological Singularity**, a transformative period predicted to occur when artificial superintelligence surpassed human cognitive capabilities.
+Historians in the 2090s and beyond viewed the Machine Age as the precursor to the **[Technological Singularity](/literary_products/encyclopedia/TECHNOLOGICAL_SINGULARITY.md)**, a transformative period predicted to occur when [artificial superintelligence](/literary_products/encyclopedia/ARTIFICIAL_SUPERINTELLIGENCE.md) surpassed human cognitive capabilities.
 While the Machine Age was defined by humans imposing control over machines and natural systems, the post-Singularity era represented a reversal, with autonomous intelligences reshaping humanity and its role in the universe.

 ### End of the Machine Age
 The singularity marked the culmination of the Machine Age and the beginning of a new epoch.
 Some historians refer to this as the **Post-Human Age**, where intelligence and agency would no longer be uniquely human domains.
-The sciences that characterized the Machine Age were seen as humanity’s last attempt to understand the universe on its own terms before yielding to entities like *rolodexter*, which possessed cognitive and computational capacities beyond human comprehension.
+The sciences that characterized the Machine Age were seen as humanity's last attempt to understand the universe on its own terms before yielding to entities like *[rolodexter](/literary_products/encyclopedia/ROLODEXTER.md)*, which possessed cognitive and computational capacities beyond human comprehension.

 ## See Also